 - Parking backwards is not possible if there is medical equipment on the back of the wheelchair.
 In that case, you must use the available seat belt if it is long enough.

 - Always put the (electric) wheelchair on the brake.

 In a flexbusIf you are going to travel with a flexbus and you bring an aid that cannot be folded, you have to order a 'wheelchair space' in advance.
+You can do this when making your reservation.
 If your aid can be folded, for example a walker, you don't have to do this and it is considered luggage.

 In a local busWheelchair users cannot travel on local buses.
 Local buses operate as an extra service instead of regular bus transport.
 The drivers of the local buses are volunteers and are not trained to transport passengers in wheelchairs.
 Wheelchair users can travel with regular bus lines or the WMO transport via the municipality.